bmaniar/CodeIgniter-FPDF-Method/README.md

 For FPDF: http://www.fpdf.org/manual

 INSTALLATION:
-Copy the given files to respective same directories of your Codeigniter folder
+Copy the given files to respective same directories of your Codeigniter folder(inside application folder) For example
+Controller to application/controller
+Library to application/library
+etc